magento/pagebuilder-docs/docs/migration/how-content-migration-works.md

 </div>
 ```

-The content is placed within a HTML content type and the original JSON is stored within a similar HTML comment as the BlueFoot data.
+The content is placed within an HTML content type.
+The original JSON is stored within a similar HTML comment as the BlueFoot data.
 This ensures preservation of the content to be migrated at a later point.
-HTML code has it's contents encoded, those the greater than and less than symbols being encoded.
+HTML code has its contents encoded, those the greater than and less than symbols being encoded.

-The usage of the HTML code content type allows for other aspects of the page to be edited within Page Builder whilst allowing this special content to be stored until the migration tools are available.
+The usage of the HTML Code content type allows for other aspects of the page to be edited within Page Builder, while allowing this special content to be stored until the migration tools are available.

 ## Renderer